Granny's Green Beans and New Potatoes

 When I cook Fresh Green Beans and New Potatoes, I leave the green beans and the potatoes whole.

-Try to have all the potatoes close to the same size to avoid overcooking some so they are not mushy when you reheat them.
+Try to keep all the potatoes close to the same size to avoid overcooking some and to prevent them from becoming mushy when you reheat them.

 We love the leftovers, so I usually cook a lot at one time.